Trismegiste/Yuurei/README.md

 Use a MongoBinData in your model, it is stored as is

 ### Can I use something else than MongoId for primary key ?
-No
+No. Of course MongoDB allow you to use something else but it is not a very good idea for the most case.

 ### What about MongoDate ?
 Any DateTime are converted into MongoDate and vice versa.

-### Is there any other constraints you have used ?
+### What are the guidances you have used for this lib ?
 * No mandatory inheritance for model except one interface (for DDD concern)
 * Minimum number of switch because it is hidden inheritance
 * No more than 5 methods per class